mkramb/mock-server-example/README.md

-# Mongo Server Example
+# Mock Server Example

 ## Description

-Example project setup, to demonstrate how to work with [mock-server](https://www.mock-server.com/).
+To demonstrate how to work with [mock-server](https://www.mock-server.com/).

 ## Prerequisite